First win for new-look Lynx marks some key changes

 And then, Tuesday, the Lynx got 24 points from a jet-lagged Kayla McBride; 20 points, seven rebounds, six assists and four steals from Jefferson; and 20 points, 12 rebounds and two blocks from Sylvia Fowles in an 87-84 victory in Los Angeles.

-The Lynx won despite having 19 turnovers turned into 24 Sparks points.
+The Lynx beat the Sparks despite having 19 turnovers that turned into 24 Sparks points.
 Despite Aerial Powers again struggling with her shot.
 They did it with a big three, two of whom were late arrivals to the party.

 Fowles' play is a given.
 Jefferson's play has been a gift.
 But McBride's play was galvanizing.
 It is no coincidence that the Lynx set season highs in points both in the first half (46) and in the game.
 Or that the team made nine of 17 threes after going 13-for-55 over the first three games.